zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/getting-started-b2b/gettingStartedB2B.md

 **AS2**

 AS2, an abbreviation for Applicability Statement 2, is an HTTP based protocol designed for B2B by adding a comprehensive set of data security features around data confidentiality, data integrity/authenticity and non-repudiation.
-The AS2 specification is covered by RFC 4130 (https://datatracker.ietf.org/doc/html/rfc4130).
+The AS2 specification is covered by [RFC 4130](https://datatracker.ietf.org/doc/html/rfc4130).
 B2B for Oracle Integration supports AS2 1.0 and 1.1 versions.

 An AS2 transport offers configuration options specific to AS2 that work in conjunction with the AS2 Connection and the Certificate management UI.